ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/09-form-data.md

 The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Starfleet Subs_, based in the [Star Trek](https://en.wikipedia.org/wiki/Star_Trek) universe.

-The eighth milestone involves moving into the web by creating a data-driven website to display the menu and some other information about the restaurant.
+The ninth milestone involves augmenting the menu display from the previous project by adding search and filtering functionality via an HTML form.

 ## General Requirements